-- Methodological competence: The position requires proven extensive research expertise in the field of classical and quantum optics, particularly optical trapping, with emphasis on the control of quantum states of levitated, solid state mechanical quantum systems and its applications, particularly in the field of quantum thermodynamics.
+- Methodological competence: The position requires proven extensive research expertise in the field of classical and quantum optics, particularly optical trapping in high-finesse optical cavities, with emphasis on the control of quantum states of levitated, solid state mechanical quantum systems and its applications, particularly in the field of quantum optomechanics.

 - High ability to express yourself both orally and in writing

 - Excellent command of written and spoken English

 - IT user skills

 It is highly desirable that the candidate has a documented track record on research activities in quantum optics, quantum optomechanics and optical trapping and other experimental or analytical skills required for a research position in quantum optics.The candidate should also have experience in scientific writing.
 The successful candidate is expected to carry out experimental research related to the group’s ongoing experiments while also advancing his/her independent research.
 Specially it is required that the candidate supports, maintains and develops experiments and technology related to levitated quantum optomechanics using high-finesse optical cavities